 - Skipping sunscreen once the tattoo heals completely.

 - Making the fresh tattoo wound wet before it gets a chance to heal.
 This includes swimming too.

 So you finally got the tattoo you’ve had on your mind for such a long time.
 The new ink looks colorful and bright.
 But now what needs to be done cannot be neglected.
 You have to take the necessary steps to avoid skin infection.
 And not just that, once the fresh tattoo wound heals, you’ve got to make an effort to keep the ink from fading sooner.

 The solution to all of those problems is the best sunscreen for tattoos.
 It’s a great start in that direction if you ask me.
 You have no idea how much damage sun exposure can do.
 Not only to the tattoo but also your skin!
 However, if you keep your skin well protected and moisturized, you’re also encouraging your tattoo to remain in the prime of its life.

 Paying extra attention goes without saying actually.
-Ask any professional tattoo artist and he/she will tell you that you can never underestimate the importance of a good sunscreen.
+Ask any professional tattoo artist and they will tell you that you can never underestimate the importance of a good sunscreen for tattoos.
 So apply the sunscreen lotion even after your tattoo wound heals.
 Apply the lotion whether tanning or not.
 Every single time you go outdoors, apply the sunblock lotion.
 Period.